MS in Environmental and Occupational Health Sciences

 Program Outcomes

-• Understand physiological and/or toxicological interactions of physical, chemical, biological, and ergonomic agents, factors and/or stressors within the human body
+• Understand physiological and/or toxicological interactions of physical, chemical, biological, and ergonomic agents, factors, and/or stressors with the human body

 • Calculate, interpret, and apply statistical and epidemiological data